-San Pedro, Belize is perhaps the most recognized town in all of Belize.
+San Pedro, Belize is perhaps the most recognized town in all of Belize, and one of the best places to visit in Central America for families.
 Mentioned in the Madonna song La Isla Bonita, San Pedro is known for its beautiful blue water and relaxed vibe.
 San Pedro is on the island of Ambergris Caye (pronounced key), the largest of the Belizean islands.
 It is roughly 25 miles long and half a mile wide and is one of the most popular places for vacationers to Belize.
 Although the island isn’t very big, there are a lot of things to do in San Pedro and on Ambergris Caye to keep you entertained, whether you want to lounge in a hammock on the beach or explore the depths of the ocean with scuba gear.

 This guide to the best things to do in San Pedro, Belize includes the best activities on Ambergris Caye for adventure-lovers, family travelers visiting Belize with kids, and those looking for a relaxing beach vacation.